 4. You’re helping to advance the Kingdom of God.
 For instance, the money that is given towards the preaching of the gospel or sponsoring of missionaries directly impacts the Kingdom of God.
 The Bible says some women, including Mary Magdalene, Joanna, the wife of Chuza, Herod’s business manager, and Susanna, contributed from their resources to support Jesus and His disciples (Luke 8:2-3).

 5. You’re helping to meet the need in the house of God and in the lives of others, especially fellow believers.
-Paul said, “For you see, the believers in Greece have eagerly taken up an offering for the Christians in Jerusalem, who are going through such hard times.
-They were very glad to do this because they feel they owe a real debt to them.
-Since the Gentiles received the wonderful spiritual blessings of the Good News from the Jewish Christians, they feel the least they can do in return is help them financially” (Romans 15:26-27 NLT).
+Paul said, “For it pleased those from Macedonia and Achaia to make a certain contribution for the poor among the saints who are in Jerusalem.
+It pleased them indeed, and they are their debtors.
+For if the Gentiles have been partakers of their spiritual things, their duty is also to minister to them in material things” (Romans 15:26-27 NKJV).
 Having the privilege of being used by God to contribute to meeting the needs of fellow saints in Jerusalem gave the believers in Greece joy.

-Also, Paul told the Corinthians the implication of their gifts to the needy Christians in Jerusalem, “And when we take your gifts to those who need them, they will break out in thanksgiving to God.
+Also, Paul told the Corinthians the implication of their gifts to the needy Christians in Jerusalem.
+He said, “And when we take your gifts to those who need them, they will break out in thanksgiving to God.
 So two good things will happen — the needs of the Christians in Jerusalem will be met, and they will joyfully express their thanksgiving to God.
 You will be glorifying God through your generous gifts.
 For your generosity to them will prove that you are obedient to the Good News of Christ” (2 Corinthians 9:11-13 NLT).
-Proverbs 19:17 says, “If you help the poor, you are lending to the LORD — and he will repay you!”
-(NLT).
+Proverbs 19:17 says if you help the poor, you are lending to the LORD and He will repay you.

 6. You’re showing your appreciation to God.
-The psalmist asks, “What can I offer the LORD for all he has done for me?”
-(Psalm 116:12 NLT).
+The psalmist asks what he can offer the LORD for all he has done for him (Psalm 116:12).
 Of course, you can praise the Lord in songs, words, and different gestures.
 But giving is also another way to show appreciation to God.
 Nobody can pay God back for what He has done for him, but everyone should show gratitude to Him, and this should be done with joy.

 7. Your giving is not a waste.
 Your giving is a seed you are sowing, and there is harvest for you.
 “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully” (2 Corinthians 9:6 NKJV).
 But it must come from your heart.
 You must not give grudgingly or of necessity; God loves a cheerful giver (verse 7).